Peeling paint, unsanitary practices among issues at U.S. plant making J&J COVID-19 vaccine -FDA | Health

 Production of the AstraZeneca vaccine, which is not yet authorized for use in the United States, was previously stopped at the Emergent plant after ingredients from that shot contaminated a batch J&J vaccine, ruining millions of doses.
 The FDA also noted that Emergent did not produce adequate reports showing that the vaccines it was producing met quality standards.

-No vaccine manufactured at this plant has been distributed for use in the United States.
+J&J's oversight could help Emergent better address the FDA's concerns, none of which are especially difficult to fix, Cantor Fitzgerald analyst Brandon Folkes said in a note.
+No vaccine manufactured at the Baltimore plant has been distributed for use in the United States.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)